Knetic/boji/README.md

 Other self-hosting solutions aim to replicate multi-tenant features common to dropbox or google drive.
 However, most of the time you never actually use those features; file comments, folder permissions, plugin systems, and other features aren't necessary to solve the immediate problem of "centralized self-cloud storage".
 And, in the author's experience, the expansion of features leads to a rapid increase in system complexity (requiring multiple databases), and a severe degradation in performance and user satisfaction - while removing the ability for the user to just _access their files normally_.

-This is meant to be as practical as possible - serving to accomplish the aims of
+This is meant to be as practical as possible - serving to accomplish the aims of having centralized personalized cloud storage, while not compromising the fundamental experience in favor of feature creep.

 ## How do I use it?